 2. Over the Door Shoe Organizer

 It might be helpful to use one of the shoe racks you can hang on the door for storage.
-There is very little room around the bathroom sink to put items or a toiletry bag and even less storage around the bathroom.
+There is very little room around the bathroom sink to put makeup, accessories and personal items.
+These are great for storing toothpaste and your toothbrush in the bathroom.

 Pack Dramamine, sea bands or whatever you prefer because everything is more expensive on the ship.
 It’s better to have it just in case.